gregdetre/healthyselfjournal/README.md

 ## What makes this different

-🎙️ **Voice-first**: Start journaling instantly by speaking – no typing, no friction 🧠 **Wise, helpful questions**: Evidence-based prompts adapted from cognitive behavioral therapy, psychology research, mindfulness practice, and famous coaches.
+🎙️ **Voice-first**: Start journaling instantly by speaking – no typing, no friction.
+🧠 **Wise, helpful questions**: Evidence-based prompts adapted from cognitive behavioral therapy, psychology research, mindfulness practice, and famous coaches.
-🔄 **Keeps you moving**: Gentle redirection when you're spiraling; deeper exploration when you're onto something 📊 **Builds on your history**: Each session connects to previous ones for continuity and growth 🔒 **Privacy choice**: Use private/local LLM+transcription, or Anthropic + OpenAI, as you prefer.
+🔄 **Keeps you moving**: Gentle redirection when you're spiraling; deeper exploration when you're onto something.
+📊 **Builds on your history**: Each session connects to previous ones for continuity and growth.
+🔒 **Privacy choice**: Use Anthropic + OpenAI OR private/local LLM+transcription (in beta), as you prefer.
+Healthyself doesn't have any backend, storage, or analytics of its own outside your machine at all).
+🛡️ **Aims to be safe**: Anti-sycophancy, rumination pivots, and clear boundaries; see `docs/reference/SAFEGUARDING.md`.
+- **Open source**.
+So you can see & modify the prompts and research for yourself.
+- This is assisted reflection.
+It's not trying to be or replace human conversation or therapy.

 ## Quick start